zonemaster/zonemaster/docs/specifications/tests/Methods.md

    2. Exit.

-5. If the lookup reaches a name server that authoritatively responds (AA flag set) with NXDOMAIN for the child domain (*Child Zone*):
+5. If the lookup reaches a name server that authoritatively responds (AA flag set) and either with NXDOMAIN for the *Child Zone* or with NOERROR and no record in the answer section (NODATA):
-   1. The zone returning NXDOMAIN is defined to be the parent zone.
+   1. The zone returning NXDOMAIN or NODATA is defined to be the parent zone.
    2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.
       1. If any server returns a redirect (delegation) directly to the *Child